calmoo/levine_kindle/README.md

-# levine_text_extract
+## Levine to Kindle fetcher

+A Python script that grabs [Matt Levine's Money Stuff Newsletter](https://www.bloomberg.com/opinion/authors/ARbTQlRLRjE/matthew-s-levine), formats it nicely and sends to an Amazon Kindle.

+Basic program flow:

-- Connects to an email account via IMAP
+- Connects to an email account via IMAP.
+- Checks if the newsletter has already been downloaded - exits if so.
-- Looks for an IMAP folder called "Matt"
+- Looks for an IMAP folder called "Matt".
-- Gets latest newsletter
+- Gets the HTML body of the latest newsletter.
-- Parses to markdown from email html, then to rtf
+- Parses to markdown, then to rtf.
-- Writes rtf
+- Writes the rtf file to `/files`.
-- Attaches rtf to email and sends to kindle via SMTP
+- Attaches rtf and sends to Kindle via SMTP.

 ## Install dependencies
-Tested on Ubuntu  18.04.1 LTS - would most likely work on MacOS too.
+Tested on Python 3.8 on Ubuntu 18.04.1 - would most likely work on macOS too.
 ```
 python3 -m venv
 source venv/bin/activate